include

 </article>

 Note that we’re referencing the first parameter by include.header instead of header.
-Will output following:
+It will output the following:

 <article>